Healthy Lifestyle and cognitive decline

 The author’s of the study said that the longer a young person stays in school, the greater their cognitive reserve, which they define as “a resilience to cognitive decline caused by the brain strengthening its networks and therefore continuing functioning in later life despite the damage.”
 Mentally stimulating activities are recommended throughout life.

-To address this challenge, our caregivers may provide guidance for simple exercises like games where the senior need to respond about names, locations or even dates in family photos and videos.
+To address this challenge, our caregivers may provide guidance for simple exercises like games where the senior need to respond about names of the family members, locations or even dates in family photos and videos.
 Hobbies are another big aspect but most of the time, support is needed.
 Arts, reading, crafts, gardening, playing instruments may require some support and dedication as well.
 Challenging with word and numbers games is another way to maintain the brain active.
-Something that a caregiver is prepared to lead.
+This is why at Assisting Hands he developed customized word puzzles with topics related to the patient, family or any topic that sparks engagement and invite to a stimulate the Brain.
+(If you want to know how this service works, check this article and let us know that you are interested.)
+[Word Puzzles to Battle Alzheimer’s]

 Exercise for the Body